This article was written in 2018. Atlassian have since announced the end of Server and it is no longer possible to buy

 When an application runs slowly, users become less productive.
-Studies show that a user will start on another activity if their system takes more than about twenty seconds to respond.
-Frustration will set in much sooner than twenty seconds.
+Studies show that a user will start on another activity if their system takes more than about twenty seconds to respond, although frustration will set in much sooner than that.
 User frustration can result in a decline in confidence of employees in the organisation.
 So, when it comes to the Atlassian Data Center vs Server debate, performance is a key consideration.

 The rapid growth of many teams using Atlassian products can result in a loss of performance that creeps up on IT administrators.
 At one point, the system is working fine; six months later it is barely usable because the additional volume of users has slowed it down so much.

 Atlassian Data Center not only provides better absolute performance, but an autoscaling architecture helps to handle growth – so that the transition, say from 2,000 users to 4,000, does not present a problem.
 At peak times the system simply spins up as many servers as are required.

 The cost of poor performance is harder to quantify than the cost of outages, but it is clearly greater in larger organisations, and has the potential to be almost as serious as an outage.

 Automation Consultants is a Platinum Atlassian Solution partner with a wealth of enterprise deployment experience and will gladly help you evaluate which Atlassian deployment model is ideal for you.